A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Additional Experiment Results

 In section \ref{sec:real_experiment}, we perform dynamic link prediction experiments.
 In this section, we demonstrate more results of the AUC values and the ROC curves over 100 time intervals for different models and different real world datasets.

 Figure \ref{fig:dlp_boxplots} shows the boxplot of the AUC values for dynamic link prediction over 100 random time intervals.
 The DLS model does not scale to the fb-forum dataset.
-The boxplot indicates that our proposed model achieves the best in MID and fb-forum dataset and is competitive in Reality and Enron datasets.
+The box plot indicates that our proposed model achieves the best in MID and fb-forum dataset and is competitive in Reality and Enron datasets.
 Moreover, in the fb-forum, MID, and Enron datasets, the dispersion in AUC values from our model is less as evidenced by the low width of the boxes.
 In all datasets, the bulk of the distribution of AUC values for our LSH model is above 90\% indicating a superior performance in the dynamic link prediction task.

-Figure \ref{fig:dlp_reality}, \ref{fig:dlp_enron}, \ref{fig:dlp_mid}, and \ref{fig:dlp_fb-forum} demonstrate the corresponding ROC curves for different models and real world datasets.
-The curves matches what we observed in Table \ref{tab:predictive_accuracy} that our proposed model obviously outperforms other models on fb-forum and is competitive on Reality, Enron, and MID.
+Figure \ref{fig:dlp_reality}-\ref{fig:dlp_fb-forum} demonstrate the corresponding ROC curves for different models and real world datasets.
+The curves matches what we observed in Table \ref{tab:predictive_accuracy} that our proposed model outperforms other models on MID and fb-forum and is competitive on Reality and Enron.